 In her tenure at the Law Department, Ms. Frydland participated in the prosecution of building owners involved in the E-2 nightclub disaster, the Lincoln Park porch collapse, and the abandoned Waterview downtown construction project, including forcing the building owner to remove an abandoned crane on an unprotected upper level of the structure.

 Further, Ms. Frydland aggressively prosecuted landlords who failed to provide tenants with basic services and protections that led to dangerous and hazardous conditions.
 In 1998, Mayor Richard Daley and Police Commissioner Terry Hilliard presented Ms. Frydland with an award in honor of community activist Arnold Mireles, tragically killed by a landlord, for evacuating tenants in a building overrun with criminal activity and dangerous building code violations in 11 days, and relocating those tenants to safer housing.
 The evacuated building is now senior citizen housing.

-Ms. Frydland is a graduate of I.I.T.
-Chicago Kent College of Law and a member of the Illinois Bar Association since 1990.
+Ms. Frydland graduated from I.I.T.
+Chicago Kent College of Law, was admitted to the Illinois Bar in 1990 and is a current member of the Chicago Bar Association.
 Ms. Frydland earned her law degree while working as a social worker and assistant administrator in a nursing home.
 Ms. Frydland also has a Master’s Degree in Community Health Care Planning and Administration.